 The Britannica Resources

-Why should you let your students search through questionable resources online?
+Why use questionable resources online?
 Britannica School is the Britannica Encyclopedia designed especially for School aged readers.
 Britannica School is split up in three different sections: Elementary, Middle School and High School.
 For Elementary students: go to the Research for Kids page on the Kansas State Library website and click on Britannica School.
 For High School and Middle School, go to the Student Research page.
 Then Click on Britannica School Link.
 This is a must use resource for study and research and a must use for your students to use in the classroom.
+It is simple to navigate and contains trust-able information.

 Britannica Library/Britannica Academic

 The Britannica Library and the Britannica Academic are major sources of information.
 They are 100 times more convenient and faster than looking through the Britannica Encyclopedia without losing any of the information or credibility.
 Just enter a search item and you are on your way.
-Britannica Academic has articles from journals, books, and videos over certain search criteria.
+Britannica Academic, which is more reference oriented, has articles from journals, books, and videos over certain search criteria.
 It also contains a dictionary!
 To reach either the Britannica Library or Britannica Academic go to the Kansas State Online Resource Page and click on Britannica Library or Britannica Academic under the General Research heading.

 History Reference Center